 In the 1980s I left my career path in the Police Force to become a mother.
-During my pregancy I knitted a lot of baby socks.
-One day I was walking past a local yarn shop when this contraption just jumped out infront of me!!
-It was something I had never seen before – a knitting machine.
-I visualised myself knitting the most up to date and trendy baby outfits at a very fast rate of knots (or indeed knits!), and so I had to have the thing!
-That was my first Brother punchcard knitting machine.
+During my pregnancy I knitted a lot of baby socks.
+One day I was walking past a local yarn shop when this contraption just jumped out in front of me!!
+It was something I had never seen before – a knitting machine!

 I bought a rail, designed and knitted about 20 garments, created colour cards (yarn kindly donated from that yarn shop which started all this!), and then pestered friends relentlessly to hold designer bespoke knitwear parties.
 As you may be beginning to realise by now, this wasn’t the usual ‘girl goes to college to study fashion design’ route.
 However, after a year of party plan I found myself the proud owner of a retail outlet and some loyal customers.